kodicollins/pasta-databases/README.md

 databases for mafft-homologs

-This repository contains the databases (and sub-method) needed for some sub-aligner in PASTA

-See `https://github.com/smirarab/pasta/` for the most up to date version of PASTA and instructions
+This repository contains the databases (and sub-method) needed for some sub-aligner in PASTA See `https://github.com/smirarab/pasta/` for the most up to date version of PASTA and instructions

+How to install:
+Follow the instructions in the `README.md` within PASTA for downloading PASTA and the appropriate sate-tools (linux or mac) Change directory to sate-tools-linux (or sate-tools-mac) Download this repository `git clone https://github.com/kodicollins/pasta-databases` Continue with the installation instructions within PASTA

 The databases are for use in MAFFT-Homologs
 Katoh, K. and Standley, D. M. (2013).
 MAFFT multiple sequence alignment software